joelfeodiyoup/isometric_engine_2024/README.md

 - `npm run dev`
 - spin up a web server to run `index.html` in the browser. e.g. in vscode you could use the extension `LiveServer`

+## General "architecture" overview

+- /render handles rendering of the game world, in this case an isometric grid, with things drawn onto it.
+It also handles clicking inside of it. render will output which cells were clicked
+- some kind of representation of the world
+- /ui an interface (in react, in this instance)
+- /store (or some other directory)

 ## tasks

 some tasks I could could do...